ATLASCAR/guidelines/README.md

-# Description
+# Introduction
-Contains guidelines and tutorials for developing code for the Laboratory of Automation and Robotics at hte Department of Mechanical Engineering, University of Aveiro (lars.mec.ua.pt).
+Contains guidelines and tutorials for developing code for the Laboratory of Automation and Robotics, Department of Mechanical Engineering, University of Aveiro.

+Check the github page [https://github.com/lardemua](https://github.com/lardemua) or the [lars.mec.ua.ot](lars.mec.ua.pt).

 # Table of Contents